Return to: Student Rights and Responsibilities

 - the administrative department head or the program head.

-If the matter is a Diversity and Inclusion inquiry or informal complaint, the student should contact the Chief Diversity Officer (CDO).
+If the matter is a Bias or Diversity and Inclusion inquiry or informal complaint, the student should contact the Vice President for Diversity, Equity and Inclusion.

 Each program may develop procedures for how that program addresses informal academic complaints; see links at the end of this paragraph for any formalized procedures dealing with complaints.
 The Graduate Program Advisors can be of assistance in directing a student to the appropriate person, if a student is unclear about who performs these functions.